Ramblin' Gamblin' Man (song): Live

 The Bob Seger System synched to this song on a 1960s television show called Happenin, hosted by Paul Revere.
 Seger continued playing the song in concert with many various bands long after the Bob Seger System disbanded.
 A live version of the song from an Orlando concert on May 13, 1973 exists on www.worj.com.
 This version features Seger's (apparently unreliable) "Borneo Band", with prominent female vocalist Shaun Murphy (then known as Stoney).
 Another live version appeared on the live album Live Bullet (1976), this time with the Silver Bullet Band backing Seger.
 The song finally dropped off of Seger's set list in 1983, but returned 23 years later during Seger's 2006-07 Face The Promise tour.

 Other versions

 Recorded by Black Oak Arkansas for their album Balls of Fire (1976) and by Sammy Hagar for his album Sammy Hagar & Friends (2013), "Ramblin' Gamblin' Man" has also been performed in concert by such acts as Gov't Mule, The Black Keys, The Guess Who and Bruce Springsteen.

 In popular culture

 The song was used in the adventure comedy Joe Dirt (2001), Quentin Tarantino's movie and soundtrack for Once Upon a Time in Hollywood (2019) and in episode 3 of season 4 of the series The Grand Tour.
+Also as the opening for season 7, episode 10 - ICED - of TV series “COLD CASE”, 1st air date Dec 13, 2009.